tatomyr/json-x-type/extensions.md

 Type suffixes specify formats or modifiers for basic types.
 They are denoted by the double colon notation (`::`).
-A type can have at most one format suffix, but multiple modifier suffixes can be chained sequentially.
+A type can have at most one format suffix, but multiple modifier suffixes can be chained sequentially (they must not contradict each other).

 ### String formats and modifiers